Esri/esri-leaflet/README.md

 # Esri Leaflet

-Leaflet plugin for [Esri ArcGIS Online Services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/).
-Currently only supports loading Esri [basemaps](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Basemaps/02r3000001mt000000/) and [feature services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Feature_Service/02r3000000z2000000/), as well as [map services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Map_Service/02r3000000w2000000/).
+Leaflet plugin for [ArcGIS Services](http://developers.arcgis.com).
+Currently Esri Leaflet supports loading Esri [basemaps](#basemaplayer) and [feature services](#featurelayer), as well as [tiled](#tiledmaplayer) and [dynamic](#dynamicmaplayer) map services.

-The goal of Esri Leaflet is not to replace the [ArcGIS API for JavaScript](https://developers.arcgis.com/en/javascript/), but rather to provide small components to allow developers to build simple lightweight mapping applications.
+The goal of Esri Leaflet is **not*** to replace the [ArcGIS API for JavaScript](https://developers.arcgis.com/en/javascript/), but rather to provide small components to allow developers to build mapping applications with Leaflet.
 It pairs well with [Terraformer](https://github.com/Esri/Terraformer) for converting data and [geoservices-js](https://github.com/Esri/geoservices-js) for making advanced request to [ArcGIS REST services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/), for example place finding and reverse geocoding.

-**Currently Esri Leaflet is in development but is open to contributions.
-It should be thought of as a beta or preview.**
+**Currently Esri Leaflet is in development and should be thought of as a beta or preview.**

 ### Demos
-There are [loads of demos](http://esri.github.io/esri-leaflet/) showing the features of Esri Leaflet as well as how it might integrate with [geoservices-js](https://github.com/Esri/geoservices-js) and [Terraformer](https://github.com/esri/Terraformer) libraries.
+There are [loads of demos](http://esri.github.io/esri-leaflet/) showing the features of Esri Leaflet, as well as how it might integrate with [geoservices-js](https://github.com/Esri/geoservices-js) and [Terraformer](https://github.com/esri/Terraformer) libraries.
 [Check out the demos.](http://esri.github.io/esri-leaflet/)

 ### Example
 Here is a quick example to get you started.
 Just change the paths to point to the proper libraries and go.